Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent

-\end{footnotesize} Note that the left hand side of~\eqref{eq:4} is actually a polynomial multiple of $f_2(x, z)$ and we can divide both sides by $f_2$.
-This yields equations of degree $i\,(n -1)$ in $\gamma$ and of degree $i$ in $\delta/\alpha$.
+Note that the left hand side of Equation~\eqref{eq:4} is actually a polynomial multiple of $f_2(x, z)$, and we can divide both sides by $f_2(1,\gamma)$ --- see~\cite[Chapter 1, \S\S15--16]{\graceyoung} for an elegant explanation.
+This yields equations of degree $i(n-2)$ in $\gamma$ for the left side and of degree $i(n-1)$ in $\gamma$ and degree $i$ in $\delta/\alpha$ on the right side.

-Now, dividing the square of~\eqref{eq:4} specialized at $i=3$ by the cube of~\eqref{eq:4} specialized at $i=2$ allows to eliminate the unknown $\delta/\alpha$.
-We end up with a polynomial of degree $6(n-2)$ in $\gamma$.
-Similarly, when $n>3$, dividing~\eqref{eq:4} specialized at $i=4$ by the square of~\eqref{eq:4} specialized at $i=2$ yields a polynomial of degree $4\,(n-2)$ in $\gamma$.
+Now, dividing the square of Equation~\eqref{eq:4} specialized at $i=3$ by the cube of Equation~\eqref{eq:4} specialized at $i=2$ allows to eliminate, up to some constant, the right hand side of these equations, in particular the unknown $\delta/\alpha$.
+We end up with an equation of degree $6(n-2)$ in $\gamma$.
+Similarly, when $n>3$, dividing Equation~\eqref{eq:4} specialized at $i=4$ by the square of Equation~\eqref{eq:4} specialized at $i=2$ yields an equation of degree $4(n-2)$ in $\gamma$.
 Taking the $\gcd$, we obtain a polynomial of low degree with root $\gamma$.
-Generically, this $\gcd$ is of degree 1.
+Generically, this $\gcd$ is of degree $1$.

 Under the assumptions made, the algorithm is therefore straightforward.
 For each possible $\gamma$, we compute $\alpha,\beta$ and $\delta$ and check whether the resulting matrix is in $\Isom(f_1,f_2)$.